Continuous Sheet Galvanizing

 ASTM A653 / A653M Standard Specification for Steel Sheet, Zinc-Coated (Galvanized) or Zinc-Iron Alloy-Coated (Galvannealed) by the Hot-Dip Process governs the coating of steel via the continuous process.

 Because both are hot-dip processes, continuous sheet and batch hot-dip galvanizing are often confused.
 It is important to understand the hot-dip galvanizing process is NOT the same as in-line or continuous sheet galvanizing.
 One major difference in the two coatings is the thickness.
 The continuous sheet galvanizing process has greater control and preciseness when it comes to zinc thickness as the air knife used after galvanizing ensures a uniform thickness across the steel sheet.
 The coating is mostly unalloyed zinc, though minimal alloy layers are present, and is ductile and able to withstand deep drawing or bending without damage.
 This is important as the coating is applied prior to final fabrication such as punching, bending, and cutting.

 Because of the precise control of coating thickness, continuous sheet is stocked in a variety of coating weights.
 One of the most common zinc coatings is Class G90, which has 0.9 oz/ft2 of zinc (total both sides) or about 0.80 mils (20 ?m) per side.

 Service life for all zinc coatings is linear to zinc thickness; however, because the continuous sheet coating is applied pre-fabrication, final forming and placement often includes punching holes, bending, cutting, etc. which creates uncoated areas.
-Like batch hot-dip galvanizing, the surrounding zinc will provide cathodic protection to these uncoated areas, but as there is much less zinc present, best practice is to touch-up any exposed areas after fabrication to extend service life.
+Like batch hot-dip galvanizing, the surrounding zinc will provide cathodic protection to these uncoated areas, but as there is much less zinc present, the best practice is to touch-up any exposed areas after fabrication to extend service life.